sergeikuz/sergeikuz/README.md

 <div id="badges" align="center">
 :man_technologist: About Me:
-Motivated, stress-resistant person with experience in teamwork and experience in problem solving under time pressure.
-I believe that these qualities help me in my job as a QA Engineer.
-I have experience in commercial projects in testing mobile and web applications.
+System Engineer with more than 2 years of experience in IT industry.
+Proficient and experienced in support & implementation of different Server Platform solutions based on Windows Server and Linux.
+Experience supporting environments.
+Great self-development and learning ability.
 </div>